 - ✓

-Six Ways AI Quality Programs Fail
+Six Ways AI Quality Programs Get Cancelled

 Quality Program Anti-Patterns

-One rubric for all use cases
+One rubric for every use case

-Review theater — checking boxes without judgment
+Review theater — clicks instead of judgment

 No calibration cadence